Help Center

 Bricks offers 57 elements, plus 21 for WooCommerce.
 As of now, there are just a few third-party add-ons to add more to it (and half of them are not free and cost more than the builder itself).
 So, the difference is obvious.

 Well, Bricks’ authors encourage users to create custom elements, and it’s not that difficult, considering the clear structure and dedicated files for each element.
-However, still, you have to be a developer to do that.
+However, you still need some knowledge of PHP to do that.

 🏆 And the winner is: Elementor.